the fourth child of John Martin, Jr.,

 Jan.
 1866 at Springfield, IL.

-If you can suggest any corrections to the information above or provide any further details about the lives of Levi, Susan, or their descendants, please contact me at the address shown in the image below:
+If you can suggest any corrections to the information above or provide any further details about the lives of Levi, Sarah, or their descendants, please contact me at the address shown in the image below: